urbanscratcher/project-rhyme-generator/readme.md

 # A Rhyme Generator
-- This is a personal project on making a basic rhyme generator to learn a process of solving problems and building algorithms
+- This is a personal project on making a rhyme generator based on phonetics
+- This is to learn a process of solving problems on data structue and building algorithms
-- All written by myself
+- All codes are written by myself

 ## Introduction
 - My algorithm works in two main steps: parsing and searching, to find phonetic rhymes of words.